Frederick Winslow Taylor: Biography

 While Taylor worked at Midvale, he and Clarence Clark won the first tennis doubles tournament in the 1881 US National Championships, the precursor of the US Open.
 Taylor became a student of Stevens Institute of Technology, studying via correspondence and obtaining a bachelor's degree in mechanical engineering in 1883.
 On May 3, 1884, he married Louise M. Spooner of Philadelphia.

 From 1890 until 1893 Taylor worked as a general manager and a consulting engineer to management for the Manufacturing Investment Company of Philadelphia, a company that operated large paper mills in Maine and Wisconsin.
 He was a plant manager in Maine.
 In 1893, Taylor opened an independent consulting practice in Philadelphia.
 His business card read "Consulting Engineer - Systematizing Shop Management and Manufacturing Costs a Specialty".
 Through these consulting experiences, Taylor perfected his management system.
 His first paper, A Piece Rate System, was presented to the American Society of Mechanical Engineers (ASME) in June 1895.

 In 1898 he joined Bethlehem Steel to solve an expensive machine-shop capacity problem.
 While at Bethlehem, he discovered the best known and most profitable of his many patents: between 1898 and 1900 Taylor and Maunsel White (né Maunsel White III; 1856–1912; grandson of Maunsel White; 1783–1863) conducted comprehensive empirical tests, and concluded that tungsten alloyed steel doubled or quadrupled cutting speeds.
 The inventors received US$100,000 for the English patents alone, although the U.S. patent was eventually nullified.

 Taylor was forced to leave Bethlehem Steel in 1901 after discord with other managers.
 Now a wealthy man, Taylor focused the remainder of his career promoting his management and machining methods through lecturing, writing, and consulting.
+From 1904 - 1914, Taylor lived in Philadelphia with his wife and three adopted children.
 In 1910, owing to the Eastern Rate Case, Frederick Winslow Taylor and his Scientific Management methodologies became famous worldwide.
 In 1911, Taylor introduced his The Principles of Scientific Management paper to the ASME, eight years after his Shop Management paper.

 On October 19, 1906, Taylor was awarded an honorary degree of Doctor of Science by the University of Pennsylvania.
+In the same year, he was elected president of the American Society of Mechanical Engineers.
+Taylor was elected to the American Philosophical Society in 1912.
+That same year, he gave testimony to a special committee of the US House of Representatives regarding his own and other systems of management.
 Taylor eventually became a professor at the Tuck School of Business at Dartmouth College.
-In early spring of 1915 Taylor caught pneumonia and died, one day after his fifty-ninth birthday, on March 21, 1915.
+He was elected to the American Academy of Arts and Sciences in 1915.
+In early spring of that year, Taylor caught pneumonia and died, one day after his fifty-ninth birthday, on March 21, 1915.
 He was buried in West Laurel Hill Cemetery, in Bala Cynwyd, Pennsylvania.